Revisiting Block-Diagonal SDP Relaxations for the Clique Number of the Paley Graphs: Connections to deterministic restricted isometries

 \section{Connections to deterministic restricted isometries}

 Paley graphs are connected to the construction of deterministic $M \times N$ matrices with the restricted isometry property (RIP), an important problem in compressed sensing and sparse recovery \cite{Tao08}.
-Random matrix constructions support sparsity on the order of $M/ \text{polylog} (N)$.
-However, most deterministic constructions, such as equitriangular frames (\emph{ETFs}), are based on controlling a certain \emph{coherence} value, which supports sparsity on the order of $\sqrt {M}$ only; this limitation is known as the \emph{square root bottleneck}.\footnote{Reference \cite{ABSM15} designed deterministic matrices that support the same sparsity $\sqrt {M}$ based on the coherence analysis; however, they are constructed using the adjacency matrix of a Paley graph rather than an ETF.} The only unconditional construction that overcomes this bottleneck was provided in \cite {B+11a, B+11b}, which leveraged additive combinatorics techniques to obtain $\Omega (M^{\frac{1}{2} +\epsilon})$ sparsity for small $\epsilon>0$ (see also \cite{Mix15}).
+Random matrix constructions achieve RIP when sparsity is on the order of $M/ \text{polylog} (N)$.
+However, most deterministic constructions, such as equiangular frames (\emph{ETFs}), are based on controlling a certain \emph{coherence} value, which achieves RIP only when sparsity is on the order of $\sqrt {M}$; this limitation is known as the \emph{square root bottleneck}.\footnote{Reference \cite{ABSM15} designed deterministic RIP matrices that support the same sparsity $\sqrt {M}$ based on the coherence analysis; however, they are constructed using the adjacency matrix of a Paley graph rather than an ETF.} The only unconditional construction that overcomes this bottleneck was provided in \cite {B+11a, B+11b}, which leveraged additive combinatorics techniques to achieve RIP for $\Omega (M^{\frac{1}{2} +\epsilon})$ sparsity for small $\epsilon>0$ (see also \cite{Mix15}).

-Reference \cite{BFMW13} constructed a family of deterministic ETF matrices using the quadratic residues modulo a prime number $p$ (the \emph{Paley matrices}) which provably support sparsity on the order of $\sqrt {p} $ by the aforementioned coherence analysis but are \emph{conjectured} to support sparsity on the order of $p/ \text{polylog}(p)$ (which would match the random construction if $p$ is proportional to $M$).
+Reference \cite{BFMW13} constructed a family of deterministic ETF matrices using the quadratic residues modulo a prime number $p$ (the \emph{Paley matrices}) which provably achieve RIP when sparsity is on the order of $\sqrt {p} $ by the aforementioned coherence analysis but are \emph{conjectured} to achieve it when sparsity on the order of $p/ \text{polylog}(p)$ (which would match the random construction if $p$ is proportional to $M$).
 Reference \cite{BFMM16} used a matrix construction based on the Legendre symbol (which is closely connected to Paley graphs) to reduce the number of random bits in a random RIP matrix.